Yves Lessard

 Yves Lessard (born January 2, 1943) is a Canadian politician.
 From 2001 to 2004, Lessard served as a city councillor in Saint-Basile-le-Grand, Quebec.
 In the 2004 Canadian federal election he was elected into the House of Commons of Canada as the Bloc Québécois candidate in Chambly—Borduas.
+Lessard served as mayor of Saint-Basile-le-Grand from 2017 to 2025.

 Born in Barville, Quebec, a businessman and union adviser, Lessard was the Bloc critic of Human Resources and Skills Development.

 He was defeated in the 2011 election by Matthew Dubé of the New Democratic Party.